robmhoward/ExcelJsDocumentation/resources/chartTitle.md

 | `overlay` | Boolean |True if the title overlays the chart. | Chart.ChartTitle.Position |

 ## Relationships
-The ChartTitle resource has the following relationships defined:
+The ChartTitle has the following relationships defined:

 | Relationships    | Type    |Description|Notes |
 |:-----------------|:--------|:----------|:-----|